 What do Apple, Microsoft, Google, Amazon, Harley, and Disney all have in common?

-Let’s imagine Microsoft selling Windows only to Americans.
-If it was the case, Bill Gates definitely wouldn’t become the richest man in the world.
+Let’s imagine Microsoft selling Windows only in America.
+If it was the case, Bill Gates definitely wouldn’t have become the richest man in the world.

 Globalization is a huge opportunity for many businesses.

 Please note: I don’t recommend you blindly targeting all possible languages and countries.
 Instead, you should do proper market research and then, backed with data, decide which markets are worth investing in.